marionlamoureux/ozone_lab/README.md

 > ozone sh volume create /testperms

+`Expected code
-`INFO rpc.RpcClient: Creating Volume: testperms, with admin as owner and space quota set to -1 bytes, counts quota set to -1`
+INFO rpc.RpcClient: Creating Volume: testperms, with admin as owner and space quota set to -1 bytes, counts quota set to -1`

 At the command prompt, type ```kinit admin```